About

-Save Our Illinois Land is a coalition of community members and landowners across the state that is concerned about the impact of pipeline infrastructure on Illinois’ land, waterways and our fellow Illinoisans.
-Illinois has become a hub of pipeline infrastructure.
-Just one example is Enbridge Line 61 that was built in 2009 and runs from near Rockford through Boone, DeKalb, LaSalle and Livingston Counties to Flanagan.
+Save Our Illinois Land (SOIL) is a coalition of community members and landowners across the state who are concerned about the impact of pipeline infrastructure on Illinois’ land, waterways and our fellow Illinoisans.

-SOIL’s Goals
+SOIL’s mission

 To halt permitting and expansion of fossil fuel infrastructure in the Great Lakes Region while meeting the energy demands through a transition to renewable energy and efficiency.